Big Van Vader: World Heavyweight Champion (1992–1993)

 Upon returning to WCW, Mick Foley, then wrestling as Cactus Jack, defeated Vader via count out on the April 17 episode of Saturday Night.
 During the match, Jack suffered a broken nose and needed 27 stitches on his face.
 The match was heavily edited for broadcast, as WCW did not wish to show severe bleeding.
 In a rematch on April 24, Vader powerbombed Jack onto the concrete floor outside the ring, resulting in Jack suffering a concussion and temporary loss of feeling in his left hand and leg.
 In the meantime, Vader began to feud with a new arrival to WCW, Davey Boy Smith.
 They met at Slamboree in May for the World Heavyweight Championship.
 Vader lost by disqualification when he hit Smith with a chair, though he retained the title.
 Vader and Sid Vicious then formed a partnership and called themselves The Masters of the Powerbomb.
 They were defeated by Smith and his new partner, Sting, at Beach Blast in July.
 Following this, Vader and Cactus Jack's feud was restarted as Jack was cleared to return for Halloween Havoc to face Vader in a Texas Death match.
 Vader won when Harley Race stunned Jack with a cattle prod that kept him down for a ten count.
 On March 16, 1994, Foley lost his right ear in a match with Vader in Munich, Germany; Foley's head became trapped in the ropes, which were under excessive tension, causing his ear to be torn off.
-In 2013, Vader reveals and admitted that he ripped Foley's right ear off, from the WWE 2013 DVD and Blu-ray release For All Mankind: The Life and Career of Mick Foley.

 Vader was originally scheduled to face Sid Vicious at Starrcade.
-The real-life dismissal of Vicious after Arn Anderson stabbed him in England, however, forced WCW to find a quick replacement.
+The real-life dismissal of Vicious after his stabbing incident with Arn Anderson in England, however, forced WCW to find a quick replacement.
 Executive producer Eric Bischoff placed Ric Flair in the match, which was scheduled in Flair's hometown of Charlotte, North Carolina.
 In the storyline, Vader did not take Flair seriously until he agreed to put his career on the line against Vader's title.
 Vader dominated the match, but Flair capitalized on failed interference by Race and Vader's weakened knees to win the match with a rollup and end Vader's third World Heavyweight Championship reign.